decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 **💡 Tip**: If you're building a Decentraland World, you can always add more parcels to increase your limits.
 {{< /hint >}}

 The content in a Decentraland scene must also avoid spilling onto neighbor parcels.
-If any of the models in your scene extend beyond the limits, the editor will mark these in red.
+If any of the models in your scene extend beyond the limits, the web editor will mark these in red.

 <img src="/images/editor/out-of-bounds.png" width="300" />